-To make this work, Dynatrace engineers set out on a reinvention of the existing platform; a platform that would go beyond APM, expanding and opening our platform so that it’s purpose-built for the enterprise cloud.
+To make this work, Dynatrace engineers set out on a reinvention of the existing platform; a platform that would go beyond APM, expanding and opening our platform so that it’s purpose-built for the cloud.

 Let’s step back to 13th February 2013